-The bill amends the Arkansas Code to facilitate the transfer of general revenue funds to the Aging and Adult Services Fund Account, specifically earmarking up to $7 million for food services that benefit the elderly.
-This includes funding for congregate meals at senior centers and home-delivered meal programs.
-Additionally, it allocates up to $490,000 for the Fight Senior Hunger Community Grant Match Program, which incentivizes local governments and nonprofit organizations to combat senior hunger.
-The bill outlines specific funding distribution guidelines, including that 50% of the funds must be used for raw food costs and the remaining 50% for direct operating and labor costs associated with meal preparation and delivery.
+This bill amends the Arkansas Code to facilitate the transfer of general revenue funds to the Aging and Adult Services Fund Account, specifically earmarking these funds for food services that benefit the elderly.
+The bill stipulates that up to $7 million will be allocated for meal and food services, including congregate meals at senior centers and home-delivered meal programs.
+Additionally, it sets aside $490,000 for the newly created Fight Senior Hunger Community Grant Match Program, which aims to incentivize local governments and nonprofit organizations to combat senior hunger in their communities.
+The bill outlines specific funding allocations, including a requirement that 50% of the funds be used for raw food costs and the remaining 50% for direct operating and labor costs, with a cap on indirect costs.

 Furthermore, the bill establishes the Fight Senior Hunger Community Grant Match Program, which allows counties, cities, and nonprofit organizations to apply for grants to support their meal programs for seniors.
-To qualify for these grants, applicants must submit a written plan for their food service initiatives and demonstrate community support through financial contributions.
-The bill also includes a reporting requirement for Area Agencies on Aging to provide updates on their programs addressing senior food insecurity.
-An emergency clause is included, stating that the act will take effect on July 1, 2025, to align with the state's fiscal year and ensure proper funding for the grant program.
+To qualify for these grants, applicants must submit a written plan for providing meals and demonstrate community support through financial contributions.
+The state's contribution to these programs is capped at $20,000 per organization.
+The bill also includes an emergency clause, declaring the need for immediate action due to the increasing food insecurity among the elderly population in Arkansas, with the provisions set to take effect on July 1, 2025.

 Statutes affected: Old version SB268 V2 - 2-27-2025 09:55 AM: 19-5-406(c)